on-device-ml/llamaratti/README.md

      ```
   4) Compile & run in XCode!

+## Wrapper

+  - A very simple Objective-C wrapper for Llama.cpp that provides for basic LLM use
+  - Grab these files (LCppWrapper.m/h) if you don't care about anything else
+  - Refer to the Test App that shows you how to use the wrapper

 ## Test App

   - This simple App allows selection/loading/test inference of various LLMs supported by Llama.cpp